shadow-light/sellingjesus.org/src/articles/freely-give-today.md

 and you without money,\
 come, buy, and eat!\
 Come, buy wine and milk\
 without money and without cost!
-(Isa.
-55:1)
+(Isa 55:1)

 The Bible itself even ends on this same note:

 > The Spirit and the bride say, “Come!”
 Let the one who hears say, “Come!”
 And let the one who is thirsty come, and the one who desires the water of life drink freely.
-(Rev. 22:17)
+(Rev 22:17)

 In Matthew 10:8, the disciples offer a message of free grace, and so they offer it freely.
 We likewise offer a message of free grace, so we should offer it freely as well.